Skip to search results

 The sorting mechanism

-Holders keep the loan.
-They collect coupon income for up to ten years — the 7(a) cap on most working-capital and acquisition paper.
-Flippers book a one-time gain-on-sale the week the loan funds, service a retained strip for four basis points, and move to the next one.
-Two revenue models.
-One league table.
+Retained-book lenders hold the loan and collect coupon income for up to ten years — the 7(a) cap on most working-capital and acquisition paper.
+High-sale lenders book a one-time gain-on-sale at or shortly after funding, retain a thin servicing strip, and redeploy capital into the next origination.
+Two revenue-model orientations sit inside the same program and the same league table.

-Inside every size band, the sold cohort pays 51 to 77 basis points more than the held cohort on the same deal.
-(7(a), FY25, n=56,741, variable funded; 6 size bands) The gap isn’t credit.
-Collateral presence shifts the rate by two points and the spread by 201 basis points.
-Pricing reads collateral.
-Secondary-market appetite reads coupon.
-Sell-channel loans carry the coupon that funds a premium bid.
-Hold-channel loans get priced to the lender’s own cost of funds.
-The borrower signs one term sheet.
+Inside every size band, the sold cohort pays 51 to 77 basis points more than the held cohort on comparable deals (OBSERVED).
+(7(a), FY25, n=56,741, variable funded; 6 size bands) INTERPRETATION: the gap does not appear to be a credit premium — collateral presence shifts the rate by two points and the spread by 201 basis points, a much larger effect.
+A candidate explanation is that sold-channel pricing tracks pool investors’ coupon demand while held-channel pricing tracks the lender’s own cost of funds.
+Both channels quote a single term sheet to the borrower.

 Chart 6B